theseanything/civilservicelgbt.github.io/_consultations/2000-01-01-consultation-template.md

 ## Consultation description

-This week, we published [our plan for improving the experiences of LGBT+ civil servants: a consultation].
+This week, we published [our plan for improving the experiences of LGBT+ civil servants: a consultation](/publication/our-plan-for-improving-LGBT-civil-servant-experiences/).

 The consultation document sets out ideas for how the Civil Service Rainbow Alliance should evolve, and how its work should change.